-Name o Bonus pportunity Net Income Incentive (1) ROIC Incentive (2) Strategic Modifier Incentive (3) Total Incentive Amount Paid in Cash (4) in / alue Paid Restricted Stock (4)(5) Michael J. Happe (6) \$ 338,461 \$ 253,845 \$ 71,077 \$ 12,997 \$ 337,920 225,280) 112,640 Sarah N. Nielsen 201,000 150,749 42,210 7,718 200,678 133,786 6 66,892 S. Scott Degnan 185,768 139,325 39,011 7,133 185,471 123,647 7 61,824 Scott C. Folkers 167,399 125,548 35,154 6,428 167,131 111,421 L 55,710 Daryl W. Krieger 153,601 115,200 32,256 5,898 153,355 102,237 7 51,118
+Name Or Bonus oportunity let Income ncentive (1) ROIC Incentive (2) Strategic Modifier Incentive (3) Total Incentive Amount Paid in Cash (4) Value Paid in Restricted Stock (4)(5) Michael J. Happe (6) \$ 338,461 \$ 253,845 \$ 71,077 \$ 12,997 \$ 337,920 225,280 112,640 Sarah N. Nielsen 201,000 150,749 42,210 7,718 200,678 133,786 66,892 S. Scott Degnan 185,768 139,325 39,011 7,133 185,471 123,647 61,824 Scott C. Folkers 167,399 125,548 35,154 6,428 167,131 111,421 55,710 Darvl W. Krieger 153.601 115.200 32.256 5.898 153.355 102.237 51,118 and

-- 1) A financial factor of 75.0% of the bonus opportunity was approved under the Officers Incentive Compensation Plan based on Fiscal 2016 net income performance of \$45.5 million. - (2) ROIC incentive was 21.0% of the bonus opportunity for Fiscal 2016 as actual ROIC was 20.7%. - (3) Company strategic modifier award established at a positive 4.0% of Fiscal 2016 net income and ROIC incentive. - 4) The total award under the Plan was certified by the Committee on October 11, 2016, the 2/3 cash component was paid on October 14, 2016, and the 1/3 restricted stock component was determined based upon the closing price of the stock on October 11, 2016, all as presented above. - (5) For Fiscal 2017 the Annual Incentive Plan will be paid entirely in cash.
+(1) A financial factor of 75.0% of the bonus opportunity was approved under the Officers Incentive Compensation Plan based on Fiscal 2016 net income performance of \$45.5 million.

+(2) ROIC incentive was 21.0% of the bonus opportunity for Fiscal 2016 as actual ROIC was 20.7%.

+- (3) Company strategic modifier award established at a positive 4.0% of Fiscal 2016 net income and ROIC incentive. - (4) The total award under the Plan was certified by the Committee on October 11, 2016, the 2/3 cash component was paid on October 14, 2016, and the 1/3 restricted stock component was determined based upon the closing price of the stock on October 11, 2016, all as presented above. - (5) For Fiscal 2017 the Annual Incentive Plan will be paid entirely in cash.
 It is currently paid 2/3 cash and 1/3 restricted stock. - (6) Mr. Happe became an officer for the Company in January 2016; the compensation shown is based on his length of employment.

 Beginning with Fiscal 2012, the Committee approved a recoupment or "clawback" provision.
-In part, the clawback provision in the Officers Incentive Compensation Plan provides for the recoupment of incentive compensation paid in the event the Committee reasonably determines that the performance certified by the Committee, and any payment made to a participant with respect to the Officers Incentive Compensation Plan, including the NEOs, was based on the achievement of financial results that are subsequently the subject of a restatement due to material noncompliance with any financial reporting requirement under either generally accepted accounting principles or federal securities laws, other than as a result of changes to accounting rules and regulations, the participant, including the NEOs, will be obligated to repay to the Company such amounts as required under any rules or regulations adopted by the SEC under Section 10D(b)(2) of the Exchange Act, any rules or standards adopted by a national securities exchange on which the Company's equity securities are listed, any related guidance from a governmental agency which has jurisdiction over the administration of such provision, any judicial interpretation of such provision and as otherwise may be required under applicable law or Company policy, in each case as determined by the Committee compensation program for NEOs.
+In part, the clawback provision in the Officers Incentive Compensation Plan provides for the recoupment of incentive compensation paid in the event the Committee reasonably determines that the performance certified by the Committee, and any payment made to a participant with respect to the Officers Incentive Compensation Plan, including the NEOs, was based on the achievement of financial results that are subsequently the subject of a restatement due to material noncompliance with any financial reporting requirement under either generally accepted accounting principles or federal securities laws, other than as a result of changes to accounting rules and regulations, the participant, including the NEOs, will be obligated to repay to the Company such amounts as required under any rules or regulations adopted by the SEC under Section 10D(b)(2) of the Exchange Act, any rules or standards adopted by a national securities exchange on which the Company's equity securities are listed, any related guidance from a governmental agency which has jurisdiction over the administration of such provision, any judicial interpretation of such provision and as otherwise may be required under applicable law or Company policy, in each case as determined by the Committee.

+Long-Term Incentives.
+We recognize long-term incentive opportunity as an important element of the total executive compensation program for NEOs.
 Long-term incentives are intended to retain and motivate executives and to encourage a strong link between Management objectives and shareholder long-term interests.
-Our long-term incentives include the Officers Long-Term Incentive Plan (the "Long-Term Incentive Plan") described below, together with long-term incentives provided through grants of stock options and restricted stock.
+Our long-term incentives include the Officers Long-Term Incentive Plan (the "Long-Term Incentive Plan") described below, together with longterm incentives provided through grants of stock options and restricted stock.